petyastoleru/petyastoleru/README.md

    [![image](https://img.shields.io/badge/linkedin-%2300acee.svg?color=405DE6&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/petro-stoleru/)
   [![image](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:petyastoleru00@gmail.com)

 **Frontend Engineer** with a history of working in cyber security and human resource industries.
 Skilled in Angular, and have good knowledge of Vue.js.
 Specialized in front-end development but experienced also in UI/UX.
-Interested in learning new technologies and working with people.
+Eager to explore new technologies and thrive in collaborative environments, enjoying working closely with teams and individuals alike.
 </div>

   ## Here are some of my statistics